TerryMooreII/sia/readme.md

 All markdown files will get parsed with `markdown-it` and you can add additional `markdown-it` plugins in the `siarc.js` file.

+## Plugins

+There are lots of plugins that you can use in sia to extend [markdown-it](https://github.com/markdown-it/markdown-it) and in turn sia.
+Just install the plugin, import itto your `siarc.js` file and then add it to the `app.markdown.plugins` array.

 ## Local developement

 Currently these are the apps that I use on my blog for local development and building